 |Category Label||Mean SPF||Label SPF||Broad Spectrum Claim|

 |UVA-PF must be at least 1/3 of the labelled SPF (ie, SPF/UVA = <3)

 |High protection||≥30 – <60||30

 |Very high protection||≥60||50+|

 The following list shows the main differences between the standards for the regions.

-All regions are in agreement that sunscreen products that provide both UVB and UVA protection are labeled with the SPF value and the words “Broad Spectrum”.
-The broad spectrum statement and SPF value together provides a measure of both UVB and UVA protection, with increasing SPF values indicating a proportional increase in UVA protection.
+All regions are in agreement that sunscreen products that provide both UVB and UVA protection are labelled with the SPF value and the words “Broad Spectrum”.
+The broad spectrum statement and SPF value together provide a measure of both UVB and UVA protection, with increasing SPF values indicating a proportional increase in UVA protection.

-In addition to the labeling requirements of SPF value and broad spectrum statement, the latest standards no longer allow the following claims to be made on sunscreen labels:
+In addition to the labelling requirements of SPF value and broad spectrum statement, the latest standards no longer allow the following claims to be made on sunscreen labels:

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.